 What was it like to sail to the New World?
 Your students will experience the first settlement in America, Jamestown, and see real life examples of the lifestyle of these settlers as well as living examples of Colonial Williamsburg.

-Today the Yorktown Victory Center, a museum of the American Revolution, chronicles America’s evolution from colonial status to nationhood through a unique blend of thematic exhibits and outdoor living history.
+The American Revolution Museum chronicles America’s evolution from colonial status to nationhood through a unique blend of thematic exhibits and outdoor living history.

 Colonial Williamsburg helps guests look back and see the family as both an agent of change and a product of historical forces.